 Brexit raises many important issues for Ireland and its future, north and south.
-However, the debate to date has been excessively narrow and has focused almost exclusively on economic and institutional issues.
-There has been no public discussion about the social and cultural dimension to Ireland’s membership of the European Union or what kinds of cultural practices or policies it might need to develop in a post-Brexit Europe.
-This is all the more regrettable given that one of the most powerful driving forces in xenophobic nationalist movements across Europe has been the privileging of nationalist identity, presented as ethnocentric and exclusivist.
+To date, the debate has been excessively narrow with excessive focus on economic and institutional issues.
+There has been a lack of public discussion about the social and cultural dimension to Ireland’s membership of the European Union or what kinds of cultural practices or policies it might need to develop in a post-Brexit Europe.
+The proposed seminar will identify the cultural challenges of Brexit and examine how to develop an inclusive and diverse post-Brexit European identity.

-- 4.00pm: World Café dialogue with participants
+- 16.00: World Café dialogue with workshop participants

 - 17.45: Wine Reception, Members Room, Royal Irish Academy.